Preferred pronouns: he/him/his

 Dimitri Nakassis (Ph.D.
 Texas 2006) studies the material and textual production of early Greek communities, especially of the Mycenaean societies of Late Bronze Age Greece.
 His book, Individuals and Society in Mycenaean Pylos (Brill 2013), developed new methods for investigating individuals named in the administrative Linear B texts and argued from this evidence that Mycenaean society was far less hierarchical and much more dynamic than it had been considered in the past.
 He has published articles and book chapters on Homer and Hesiod, Greek religion and history, archaeological survey, Linear A, and the economy, society and prosopography of the Mycenaean world.
-He is currently writing a second book on political authority in Mycenaean Greece.
-He is co-director (with Sarah James and Scott Gallimore) of the Western Argolid Regional Project (WARP), a diachronic archaeological survey in southern Greece, and co-director (with Kevin Pluta) of the "Digital Nestor" project, which involves the digital documentation of all the administrative documents from the "Palace of Nestor" at Pylos.
+He is currently writing a second book tentatively entitled "Mycenaean histories," which is a polemic against the traditional study of the Mycenaean palaces.
+He is co-director (with Sarah James and Scott Gallimore) of the Western Argolid Regional Project (WARP), a diachronic archaeological survey in southern Greece, and co-director (with Kevin Pluta) of the "Pylos Tablets Digital Project" project, which involves the digital documentation of all the administrative documents from the "Palace of Nestor" at Pylos.
 In 2015 he was named a MacArthur fellow.